inrupt/solid-common-vocab-js/README.md

-**Note:** This library is used extensively by the Artifact Generator project that can automatically generate source-code (in multiple programming languages, including JavaScript or TypeScript) that provides Vocab Term instances for every term defined within any RDF vocabulary.
+**Note:** This library is used extensively by the Artifact Generator project that can automatically generate source-code (in multiple programming languages, including JavaScript or TypeScript) that can provide Vocab Term instances for every term defined within any RDF vocabulary.
 Due to the ease of simply pointing the Artifact Generator at any RDF vocabulary and having it automatically generate all the Vocab Term instances for you, we don't expect manual instantiation of Vocab Terms to be very common.
-However, this documentation describes the Vocab Term library without any dependency or requirement to use the Artifact Generator at all.
+However, this documentation describes the Vocab library without any dependency or requirement to use the Artifact Generator at all.

 ## RDF library support